 Cannabidiol may be sold as a type of hemp oil with trace amounts of THC.
 So, someone using cannabidiol might still test positive for THC on a drug test, even though they will not experience any alterations of mental state after using the oil.

 CBD oil and anxiety

-Cannabis is known to aid relaxation, making it a popular alternative treatment for those suffer from anxiety.
+Cannabis is known to aid relaxation, making it a popular alternative treatment for anxiety.

 People interested in managing their anxiety with CBD oil should look exclusively at research on cannabidiol, not generalized studies of medical marijuana.
 Although there are fewer studies on cannabidiol specifically, the preliminary research is promising.

 A small 2010 study found that cannabidiol could reduce symptoms of social anxiety in people with social anxiety disorder (SAD).
 Brain scans of participants revealed changes in blood flow to the regions of the brain linked to feelings of anxiety.

 In this study, cannabidiol not only made participants feel better but also changed the way their brains responded to anxiety.